apocas/dashode/README.md

  * Should support all web servers that features standard clf log format.
  * nginx, apache and others.

+## Design notes

+ * To feature a stupid simple usage
+ * Monolithic/self-contained
+ * Realtime only
+ * Behave like a debug tool / bragging dashboard

 ## License

 Pedro Dias - [@pedromdias](https://twitter.com/pedromdias)